Romance Philology

 Sprachseminare Italienisch | Seminari di lingua italiana | Jezikovni tečaji italijanščine | Seminari de limba italiană

-Italian for Beginners 1 (intensive course - April 2024)
+Italian for Beginners 1 (intensive course)

-Italian for Beginners 2 (intensive course - March 2024)
+Italian for Beginners 2 (intensive course)

-Italian for Beginners 3 (intensive course - April 2024)
+Italian for Beginners 3 (intensive course)

 seminar handouts: download